 MaCFE is the first specialized corpus to contribute to the building of a larger and more comprehensive Malaysian Corpus of English for Specific Purposes or MaCESP, which the research team envisions to include language representative of major industries in Malaysia including business, engineering, hospitality, nursing, etc. (Aziz et al., 2015).
 The decision to choose financial English as the first in the series of specialized corpora compiled for MaCESP, was made due to the importance of English in the finance sector in Malaysia.
 English has been and still is a language of choice for financial sector in this country, even after the enactment of The National Language Act 1963/67.
 The Act only applies to the public sectors, granting the private sectors especially banking and finance the freedom to operate in dual languages; Malay and English (Ain Nadzimah & Rosli, 2002).
 In addition, as the result of integration of international and local markets and businesses, which has created the multicultural and multilingual finance community in Malaysia today, English has become indispensable.
 It is common for communication in this sector; both spoken and written, to be conducted in English.
 Hence, the ability to read, write and communicate in English is pivotal for finance professionals.
 MaCFE, besides providing an avenue for researchers and language practitioners, is also aimed at providing finance professionals in Malaysia with a resource to enhance their professional communication competency in English.

-pin detail and at the same time to introduce the MaCFE prototype.
+This paper aims to present in detail the design and development process of MaCFE and at the same time to introduce the MaCFE prototype.

 CORPORA DEVELOPMENT AND CORPUS-BASED STUDIES IN MALAYSIA